synshop/ShopIdentifyer/README.md

         ACCESS_CONTROL_HOSTNAME = 'localhost'
         ACCESS_CONTROL_SSH_PORT = 22

-To get started, cp the `config.dist.py` file to `config.py` in the identify folder.
-Edit it to have the specific values for your environment.
+To get started, copy the `config.dist.py` file to `config.py` in the `identify` folder.
+Modify it to have the specific values for your environment.

 Please note that <em style="background-color:#FFD700">all of the properties starting with `ENCRYPTED_` are encrypted.
-When the web server starts up, it will prompt you for a single decryption password.</em>  This is the same password that you will use to encrypt the properties using the tool in ./identity/crypto/crypt.py.
+When the application starts up, it will prompt you for a single decryption password.</em>  This is the same password that you will use to encrypt the properties using the cli tool `./identity/crypto/crypt.py`.
 The instructions for use are pretty straightforward:

     $ python crypt.py